 La Carabasse is one of the best-known holiday villages on France's south coast.
 The park's centre-piece is a giant lagoon pool which has waterslides and a paddling pool.
 Evenings are spent at the huge terrace, enjoying the entertainments team and live acts performing on the outdoor stage.
 There are lots of sports and activities on site, and the park is on the edge of the seaside town of Vias Plage, with direct access to the beach.

-Les Sables du Midi is perfect for a sun-drenched South of France holiday experience.
+Les Sables du Midi is perfect holiday park for a sun-drenched South of France holiday experience.
 The site is just 800 metres from the sandy shores of Valras Plage which makes it a great choice for lazy days spent sunbathing on the beach or evenings soaking up the atmosphere in the cafés and bars of this bustling seaside resort.

 Le Mar Estang has a huge outdoor pool complex and direct access to Canet beach, plus kids’ clubs and evening entertainment included in the cost of every booking.
 Guests can take a break from beach life with visits to some of France’s most famous historic towns, including the incredible medieval city of Caracassone, plus Beziers and Narbonne.

-Le Montourey offers outdoor pools with waterjets, slides and loungers, as well as children's play area, evening entertainment and a communal BBQ area.
+Le Montourey holiday village offers outdoor pools with waterjets, slides and loungers, as well as children's play area, evening entertainment and a communal BBQ area.
 The Med-coast beach at Valras Plage is a short drive.

 Rives de Condrieu is one of our smaller holiday villages and has a wonderful countryside setting next to Rhone River.
 It’s a lovely region to explore, and great for cycling holidays.